Get Your Degree!

 - 4th year -Ã‚Â“ $0.64 cents per hour for each hour worked

-#3 Start Working in Yellowstone National Park
+#3 Start Working in Yoder

 The best way to learn the trade is to just jump in with both feet!
 Start working now!
 This is a career that you have to just learn by doing.
 When joining an electrical contractor you will be referred to as a helper.
 A helper will be assigned to a journeyman to assist him in the daily tasked dispensed by the project manager or Master Electrician.
 You can expect for your first year to be assigned to jobs that are repetitive.